 To apply the PAC, after pushing the bowels laterally, the lower end of abdominal aorta is identified above the bifurcation by palpation and gently lifted up using a Babcock forceps.
 The PAC is applied making sure that the entire wall of aorta is between the blades, with the guard at the tip going beyond, securing the vessel from slipping out.
 There is no need for any peritoneal dissection or vessel skeletonization; thus, avoiding the risk of injury to inferior vena cava or the posterior lumbar vessels (Video 1).
-Only the minimum occlusive clamping force is applied (1-10 ratchets), stopping when the pulsations cease in the common iliac arteries.
+Only the minimum occlusive clamping force is applied, , stopping when the pulsations cease in the common iliac arteries.

-A sub-total hysterectomy is then performed by sequential clamping and cutting of the pedicles.
-If it is Percerta placenta, with meticulous care, the bridging vessels between bladder and placenta are coagulated and cut.
+Electively, a sub-total hysterectomy is then performed by sequential clamping and cutting of the pedicles.
+If it is anterior percreta placenta, with meticulous care, the bridging vessels between bladder and placenta are coagulated and cut.
 The membranous coagulum on the surface of the placenta is ideally left undisturbed, as it tends to bleed profusely if disrupted.
 The lower level of the placenta is then identified by compressing the anterior and posterior walls of the lower segment, between the fingers.
 The cervix is transversely clamped and transected at below this (Figure 3) with the cervical stump being closed with box stitches.
 Care is taken to ensure that no placental tissue is left behind.
 Further attempts at bladder separation from the cervix and vagina below this level is avoided, as hemostasis is arduous in this area.
+However, if the woman is in labor and the cervix has already dilated, then a total hysterectomy maybe warranted.